meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-adapter-validate.md

 <pre class='codeblock-pre'>
 <div class='codeblock'>
-  -a, --adapter string   (Required) Adapter to use for validation (default "meshery-nsm") -h, --help             help for validate
+  -a, --adapter string   (Required) Adapter to use for validation (default "meshplay-nsm") -h, --help             help for validate
-  -s, --spec string      (Required) specification to be used for conformance test (smi/istio-vet) (default "smi") -t, --token string     Path to token for authenticating to Meshery API -w, --watch            Watch for events and verify operation (in beta testing)
+  -s, --spec string      (Required) specification to be used for conformance test (smi/istio-vet) (default "smi") -t, --token string     Path to token for authenticating to Meshplay API -w, --watch            Watch for events and verify operation (in beta testing)

 </div>